Geometrically Induced Selectivity and Unidirectional Electroosmosis in Uncharged Nanopores

-Here, we propose a mechanism to induce a voltage-dependent ionic selectivity and EOF in uncharged cylindrical nanopores by taking advantage of geometrical asymmetries of the membrane without any external voltage-gating control, salt gradient or chemical modification of the pore surface.
-Our system, Fig.~\ref{fig:nanopore}b, exploits the accumulation of charge between the pore lumen and a coaxially surrounding cavity.
+Here, we propose a mechanism to induce a voltage-dependent ionic selectivity and EOF in uncharged cylindrical nanopores by taking advantage of geometrical asymmetries of the membrane without any external voltage-gating control, salt gradient, or chemical modification of the pore surface.
+Our system, Fig.~\ref{fig:nanopore}a-b, exploits the accumulation of charge between the pore lumen and a coaxially surrounding cavity.
 The induced selectivity is completely inverted by reverting the applied electric field.
-The concurrent inversion of ionic selectivity and applied voltage generates a unidirectional EOF, independently on the applied voltage polarity.
+The concurrent inversion of ionic selectivity and applied voltage generates a unidirectional EOF, independently of the applied voltage polarity.
+Since the same electrical field that induces the pore selectivity is also responsible for the ion motion, the mechanism we propose can be included into the broad class of ICEK phenomena.
 We developed a theory, based on a continuum electrohydrodynamical description, to assess the dependence of selectivity and EOF from applied voltage $\Delta V$ and pore geometry.

-As a proof of principle, we set up a molecular dynamics (MD) simulation of a model system composed by an uncharged solid-state nanopore surrounded by a coaxial cavity, Fig.\ref{fig:nanopore}a,d.
+As a proof of principle, we set up molecular dynamics (MD) simulations of a model system composed of an uncharged solid-state nanopore surrounded by a coaxial cavity, Fig.~\ref{fig:nanopore}a,d.
 Our MD results show that the EOF depends quadratically on $\Delta V$, in agreement with the theory.
-We finally demonstrate that selectivity switch and unidirectional EOF also occur for the CsgG bacterial amyloid secretion channel~\cite{cao2014structure,goyal2014structural}, a protein pore employed in a commercial nanopore sequencing device~\cite{van2020dual} that presents a coaxial cavity as in our simplified model.
+We also explored more complex scenarios where a surface charge is present at the pore wall to understand in which conditions the geometrically induced EOF is predominant with respect to EOF due to fixed surface charge.
+We finally show that selectivity switch and unidirectional EOF may also occur for the CsgG bacterial amyloid secretion channel~\cite{cao2014structure,goyal2014structural}, a protein pore employed in a commercial nanopore sequencing device.\cite{van2020dual} CsgG has a coaxial cavity like our simplified model and, in addition, presents a complex surface charge pattern, as usual for biopores.